gregorydlogan/opencast/docs/guides/developer/docs/proposal-log.md

 we discussed this on today's technical meeting and I'm slightly changing the proposal:

-20. Let's remove matterhorn-search-service-feeds only after September 1st which is a realistic time to get things into the next Opencast release.
+20. Let's remove opencast-search-service-feeds only after September 1st which is a realistic time to get things into the next Opencast release.
 If someone has fixed the issue by them, we will, of course, keep it.